mattdocherty314/NoDropPlugin/README.md

 # No Drop Plugin
 ## Overview
-This is a Spigot 1.14.4 Plugin made for [FruitServers](https://www.fruitservers.net/) to prevent accidental item drops by players.
+This is a Spigot 1.14.4+ Plugin made for [FruitServers](https://www.fruitservers.net/) to prevent accidental item drops by players.

 ## Dependencies
-* Spigot (tested with v1.14.4)
+* Spigot (tested from v1.14.4 to v1.15)

 ## Debugging
 This program has been tested on Spigot 1.14.4, without any issues.
 If you run into any errors please make sure you are on this version because it is known to work.
 If you still are having issues on the aforementioned version, just send me a message on my [GitHub](https://github.com/mattdocherty314)